kids encyclopedia robot

 Early life and education

-Yuval Noah Harari was born and raised in the Kiryat Ata, Israel as one of three children born to Shlomo and Pnina Harari and raised in a secular Jewish family.
+Yuval Noah Harari was born and raised in Kiryat Ata, Israel, as one of three children born to Shlomo and Pnina Harari and raised in a secular Jewish family of Lebanese Jewish and Ashkenazi Jewish origin.
 His father was a state-employed armaments engineer and his mother was an office administrator.
 Harari taught himself to read at age three.
 He studied in a class for intellectually gifted children at the Leo Baeck Education Center in Haifa from the age of eight.
 He deferred mandatory military service in the Israel Defense Forces to pursue university studies as part of the Atuda program but was later exempted from completing his military service following his studies due to health issues.
 He began studying history and international relations at the Hebrew University of Jerusalem at age 17.

 Harari studied at the Hebrew University of Jerusalem from 1993 to 1998, where he received a B.A. degree and specialized in medieval history and military history.
-He completed his D.Phil. degree at Jesus College, Oxford, in 2002, under the supervision of Steven J. Gunn.
+He completed his Doctor of Philosophy degree at the University of Oxford in 2002 where he was a postgraduate student of Jesus College, Oxford supervised by Steven J. Gunn.
 From 2003 to 2005, he pursued postdoctoral studies in history as a Yad Hanadiv Fellow.
-While at Oxford, Harari first encountered the writings of Jared Diamond, whom he has acknowledged as an influence on his own writing.
+While at Oxford, Harari first encountered the work of Jared Diamond, whom he has acknowledged as an influence on his own writing.
 At a Berggruen Institute salon, Harari said that Diamond's Guns, Germs, and Steel "was kind of an epiphany in my academic career.
 I realized that I could actually write such books."

 Harari has published multiple books and articles, including Special Operations in the Age of Chivalry, 1100–1550; The Ultimate Experience: Battlefield Revelations and the Making of Modern War Culture, 1450–2000; The Concept of 'Decisive Battles' in World History; and Armchairs, Coffee and Authority: Eye-witnesses and Flesh-witnesses Speak about War, 1100–2000.